aureliedj/OilseedRapeSegmentation/README.md

-# DeepLabv3 Oilseed Rape Segmentation
+# Oilseed Rape / service platns Segmentation for intercropping system

 This repository contains code for Fine Tuning [DeepLabV3 ResNet101](https://arxiv.org/abs/1706.05587) in PyTorch.
 The model is from the [torchvision module](https://pytorch.org/docs/stable/torchvision/models.html#semantic-segmentation).